Father, step-mom charged with injury to child in death of 12-year-old boy

 The victim had multiple injuries on his body, including internal stomach bleeding.
 He had been hit several times with a belt by the father and his step-mom, the affidavit says.
 Coles also reportedly made the child write "I will obey all people that live in the household" several times on notebook paper.

-Coles and his wife face charges of intentionally causing serious bodily injuries to a child and each has a $150,000 bond
+Coles and his wife face charges of intentionally causing serious bodily injuries to a child and each have a $150,000 bond.

 Charges could be upgraded.